civicrm/civicrm-docs/README.md

 # To do

 * Clean up our various documentation sources, delete ones that are not in use (adding redirects to docs.c.o), (book.civicrm.org, http://civicrm-user-guide.readthedocs.org/en/latest/, etc.)
+* Report if the git pull goes wrong
-* Update UI documentation links
+* Update UI documentation linksar
+* add per book locking / queue for publishing
+* document how to add a webhook to your repo.
+* should doc infra interact with extension info.xml files?
-* A CiviCRM theme for documentatiom
+* A CiviCRM theme for documentation
+    * which includes the civicrm version
 * Book validation
     * missing images (`ack '\!\[.*\]\((.*?)( ".*)?\)' -h --nobreak --output='$1'` will give all images)
 * Future proof documentation structure